MorganCaron/IsometricSass/README.md

 @import isometric
 ```

-You can create your own 3D objects by using or extending the SASS classes in the `_isometric.sass` file.
+You can create your own 3D objects by using or extending the Sass classes in the `_isometric.sass` file.

 ## Contributing